davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 >
 > **No Decoherence**: The no-takebacks rule: as soon as even one node can see a proposal was chosen, no other proposal can ever be seen as chosen by anyone, ever.
 >
-> **Fault Tolerance**: The algorithm continues to work even if a some nodes go offline.
+> **Fault Tolerance**: The algorithm continues to work even if a some nodes crash.

 ## Replication vs Consensus

-With these requirements, we now know enough to say what's different between replication and consensus!
-The key difference is replication algorithms don't support ambiguity and cannot resolve conflicts.
-Replication algorithms only have support situations where it's possible to unambiguously copy state from one computer to another, and if ambiguity *is* discovered along the way, that's unexpected, so the algorithm is allowed to fail and a human will then need to intervene.
+With these properties, we can now say what's different between replication and consensus!

+The key difference is that replication algorithms don't support conflicts.
+This makes them useful when state needs to be copied from one computer to another, without any ambiguity.
+If a replication algorithm discovers any ambiguity along the way, it's fine for it to error out and request manual intervention by a human.
+Consensus algorithms, on the other hand, anticipate conflits and resolve them.

-Replication makes sense when you can structure a system so that one node is a "leader" and all other node are "followers;" as long as every state change goes through the leader node, the leader node can *replicate* its state to followers unambiguously.
-Consensus is useful when you want to have multiple nodes changing the same state; that's when it's possible for state changes to conflict.
+Replication is common in situations where a special node, often called the 'leader,' handles all updates, and copies those updates to one or more 'follower' nodes.
+The leader resolves all conflits internally; followers simply see a stream of upgrades.
+Consensus is useful when you instead want multiple leaders changing the same state; that's how you end up with conflicts.

-Replication algorithms are often simpler and faster than consensus algorithms, but there's an important catch: replication alone cannot be fault tolerant.
-If the leader crashes, the followers can't make progress without it.
-Thus, in practice, replication is often paired with consensus: an efficient replication algorithm is used while the leader is online and working; if the leader crashes, followers use a consensus algorithm to pick some other node to promote to leader.
-Once the new leader is chosen, replication can resume.
+Although replication algorithms are less pwoerful than consensus in not being able to deal with conflicts, they're usually simpler and much faster.
+It's common to pair a single-leader multi-follower repliation algorithm with a consensus-based leader election algorithm to handle failovers in the event the leader crashes.

+For the rest of this post, we'll worry only about consensus algorithms.

 ## A Programming Interface

+Before we move on to the design phase, one last requirements-y thing we should do is decide what kind of programming interface a consensus system might provide to its users.

-That a consensus algorithm needs to support resolving suggests a way to structure the interface callers use to call our consensus algorithm.
-We can give callers two functions:
+Given a consensus algorithm needs to collect proposals and resolve conflits between proposals, we probably want to split the interface into two methods:

 * **propose()**: offers the consensus system a value you'd like to change the state to
 * **query()**: ask the consensus system what value the state actually was changed to

-Then anyone who wants to update the shared state first calls **propose** with the desired final value, followed by **query** to see what actually happens.
+Anyone who wants to update the shared state first calls **propose** with their desired final value, followed by **query** to see what actually happened.
+Anyone who just wants to know what the shared state is (without changing it) skips the **propose** step and just calls **query**.
 The consensus system guarantees every **query** call returns the same value.

-For example, we could use this interface to implement the lock server by letting the shared state be the unique ID of the node which currently owns the lock; call this variable the `owner`.
-Then to try acquiring the lock, a node calls **propose** on `owner` with its own ID, then **query** to see who actually got the lock:
+We could use this API to build our lock service example by letting the shared state be the unique ID of the node which currently owns the lock; call this the `owner`.
+When a node wants the lock, it calls **propose** to try and set `owner` to its own ID, then **query** to see who actually got the lock.
+It would look roughly like this:

 ```
 // returns true if this node got the lock, false otherwise